The Atacama Cosmology Telescope: Millimeter Observations of a Population of Asteroids or: ACTeroids: Methods

 where $d_{\text{earth},i}$ and $d_{\text{sun},i}$ are the Earth and Sun centered distance, and $\alpha_i$ is the Sun-asteroid-Earth phase angle in degrees, all at the time of the observation of stamp $i$.
 Here, $F_i$ is the observed asteroid flux and $F_0$ is the normalized asteroid flux, evaluated at $d_{\text{earth}} = d_{\text{sun}} = 1\text{AU}$.
-This weighting accounts for the specific viewing geometry and distance at the time of observation for a particular stamp.
+We use the STM to normalize the fluxes because it has a known closed form, and the geometrical scalings of the STM are the same as the NEATM.
 We then form the maximum-likelihood stacked flux estimate ($F_{stack,0}$) from the normalized stamps ($F_{stamp, i}$) as;

+for $N$ the noise covariance matrix and $W$ the same as Equation~\ref{eq:flux_weight}.
+Measuring the flux at the center of $F_{stack, 0}$ at the center pixel of the stack gives us a maximum likelihood estimate of the normalized flux.
+This flux can then be scaled by a particular Earth-asteroid distance, Sun-asteroid distance, and Sun-asteroid-Earth phase angle using Equation~\ref{eq:flux_weight} to compare with {\it WISE} observations (see Sec.~\ref{sec:WISE_obs}).
+Since the instrument beam is not yet well characterized for the daytime data, we only use nighttime data, specifically data from observations between 11pm and 11am coordinated universal time.